Creating A New Background Layer Action In Photoshop

-Written by Steve Patterson.
-In this tutorial, we'll learn how to create a new Background layer for a Photoshop document from scratch, and how to save our steps as a time-saving action!
-I'll be using Photoshop CS6 here but this tutorial is fully compatible with Photoshop CC as well as earlier versions of Photoshop.
+Learn how to create a new Background layer for a Photoshop document from scratch, and how to save your steps as a time-saving action!
+For Photoshop CS6, CC and earlier versions of Photoshop.

 Previously, we learned all about Photoshop's Background layer and why it's different from normal layers.
 Since the Background layer serves as the background for our document, there are certain things that Photoshop won't allow us to do with it.
 The most important of those things are that we can't move the contents of the Background layer, we can't move other layers below the Background layer, and since the Background layer does not support transparency, we can't delete any pixels from the Background layer.

 If you're doing image retouching work (adjusting the exposure and contrast, correcting colors, removing skin blemishes, and so on), the Background layer's limitations probably won't be an issue.
 But if you're creating photo effects, compositing multiple images together, or doing anything where you need more control over the initial photo you opened in your document, then the Background layer can quickly become a problem.